Bowman zips past Larson after late flat and wins at Pocono - WTMJ

 “Disbelief, still,” Larson said.
 “Hate that we didn’t get another win.
 It would have been cool to win five in a row.
 I felt something in the middle of the tunnel.
 I wasn’t sure what it was yet.
 It finally kind of shredded halfway through that little short shoot there.”

 John Hunter Nemechek won the Truck race earlier Saturday to kick off a packed Pocono schedule.
 The Xfinity Series races Sunday followed by the second Cup race.
-Pocono the site of the only NASCAR doubleheader this season with Saturday’s race run at 325 miles and Saturday set for 350 miles.
+Pocono the site of the only NASCAR doubleheader this season (325 miles Saturday; 350 Sunday).

 NASCAR will invert the order of the top-20 finishers for the start of Sunday’s race.
-Chris Buescher, who won a rain-shortened race at Pocono in 2016, starts on the pole.
+Chris Buescher starts on the pole.
 The bottom 18 finishers will start in the same spot.

 Bowman is in his sixth full season of Cup racing and his fourth with Hendrick.
-He never had more than one win in a season and seemingly put all the tools together — with a little luck — to have a breakout season.
+He never had more than one win in a season.
+He wasted little time in the No. 48 Chevrolet validating Hendrick’s decision to extend his deal for another two seasons.

 Kyle Busch was second, followed by William Byron, Denny Hamlin and Ryan Blaney.